Why Landfill Diversion Is So Important

 Landfills have awful health (and quality of life) consequences for nearby communities, which are often communities of color

 Landfills make the local area smell awful.
-These smells are caused by hydrogen sulfide and ammonia, which are produced when waste material break down.
-But the smell is just the beginning of the negative impact.
+These smells are caused by hydrogen sulfide and ammonia, which are produced when waste material breaks down.
+But the scent is just the beginning of the negative impact.

-Short-term exposure can cause cause coughing, irritation of the eyes, nose, and throat, headache, nausea, and breathing difficulties.
-Communities near landfills showed that these households have elevated reports of health complaints including eye, throat and lung irritation, nausea, headache, nasal blockage, sleeping difficulties, weight loss, chest pain, and aggravation of asthma.
+Short-term exposure can cause coughing, eye, nose, and throat irritation, headache, nausea, and breathing difficulties.
+Communities near landfills reported elevated rates of health complaints, including eye, throat, and lung irritation; nausea; headache; nasal blockage; sleeping difficulties; weight loss; chest pain; and aggravated asthma.

-Methane and carbon dioxide exposure also causes major health issues - faster heartbeats and the need to take deeper breaths, similar to the effects felt after vigorous exercise.
+Methane and carbon dioxide exposure also cause major health issues - faster heartbeats and the need to take deeper breaths, similar to the effects felt after vigorous exercise.

-Every item sent to a landfill is done and wasted, and cannot be used again
+Every item sent to a landfill is wasted, and cannot be used again

-For EcoEnclose, this is the most problematic aspect of landfills - that they have become dumping grounds for items that are inherently valuable and should be put back into a circular economy as new items of value.
+For EcoEnclose, this is the most problematic aspect of landfills: they have become dumping grounds for items that are inherently valuable and should be put back into a circular economy as new items of value.

 We are running out of landfill space